- Contact Us

 In a Telluride schoolhouse, back in 1984, TSRC was born with one workshop and 18 scientists.
 Stephen Berry, University of Chicago chemistry professor, and Peter Salamon, San Diego State University mathematics professor, found the remote San Juan Mountains inspirational.
 They launched TSRC to bring together international scientists to debate, discuss, and discover new directions for scientific research in an intimate setting.
 Early workshops focused on thermodynamics, chaos theory, clusters, spectroscopy, and intermolecular dynamics.
 Informality and candidness were the organizing principles of TSRC.
 Initially, TSRC participants focused on theoretical science, laying the groundwork for much of today's applied science.
 Fostering new relationships and long-lasting professional collaborations among generations of scientists became a cornerstone of TSRC.
 Multidisciplinary meetings with open communication between junior and senior scientists were key to moving science forward, they thought, and what better place than Telluride.

 The TSRC brand is synonymous with cutting-edge developments in molecular science, the top scientific forum in this broad area.
-TSRC thrives as a leading global hub for molecular science with 2,000 international scientists attending a hundred meetings annually, in a state-of-the art, year-round facility.
+TSRC thrives as a leading global hub for molecular science with 1,500 international scientists attending a hundred meetings annually, in a state-of-the art, year-round facility.
 By addressing critical challenges and catalyzing solutions to global problems, TSRC moves science forward through face-to-face interactions among participants from 600 different institutions representing 100 different countries.
-Multiple summer schools for advanced graduate students provide a critical complement to university education.
+Multiple summer schools for advanced graduate and postdoctoral students provide a critical complement to university education.
 TSRC's educational outreach programs continue to inform and inspire the entire Telluride community.